ReDI-School/nrw-html-and-css/lesson9/index.md

 This lesson can add new content to the CV website since all these are expected to be consumed within it.

-Therefore, Checkpoint 9 will be used in the beginning of lesson 10.

 # Glossary & Terminology

 - ***